4dn-dcic/tibanna/docs/simple_example.rst

     docker images

 6. Push the image to Docker Hub.
-You need an account to Docker Hub.
+You will need an account on Docker Hub.

 ::

     docker login
-    docker push duplexa/md5:v2
+    docker push my_account/md5:v2

 CWL
 +++

-A CWL file could look as below.
+A sample CWL file is below.
 This CWL file can be found at https://raw.githubusercontent.com/4dn-dcic/tibanna/master/examples/md5/md5.cwl.
 To use your own docker image, replace ``duplexa/md5:v2`` with your docker image name.
-To use your own CWL file, put this CWL file in a place where you can access through http, so that Tibanna can download this file to the cloud using ``wget`` command.
+To use your own CWL file, you'll need to make sure it is accessible via HTTP so Tibanna can download it with ``wget``: If you're using github, you could use raw.githubusercontent.com like the example above.

 ::